rust-lang/rfcs/text/0000-const-type-inference.md

 - When creating macros, the precise type might not be known to the macro author.
 - Code generators may not have enough information to easily determine the type.

-This change aims to make Rust code more concise and maintainable, especially in scenarios where the types of const items are complicated or not easily expressible.
+This change aims to make Rust more expressive, concise and maintainable, especially in scenarios where the types of const items are complicated or not easily expressible.

-Inferring constant types also improves the ergonomics of the language, particularly for new users.
-Some users are coming from languages where most (or all) types are inferred, so inferring obvious types matches their expectations.
-Other new users are focused on learning ownership, or other core Rust concepts.
-Reducing the amount of boilerplate reduces their mental load.
-This reduction in mental load also helps experienced programmers.
+Inferring constant types also improves the ergonomics and consistency of the language, particularly for new users.
+Types are already being inferred for `let` items, and not allowing inference for obvious types creates a mismatch of expectations, especially considering that const/static items may also be defined inside a function and directly next to a `let` binding.

 # Guide-level explanation